 RED WINE GRAPES

-Vranac is a black-skinned variety native to Serbia, Montenegro, Macedonia and BiH.
+Vranac is a black variety of grapes, native to Serbia, Montenegro, BiH and Macedonia.

-Vranac’s name translates roughly as ‘strong black’, giving a good indication of the wine’s character.
-It produces dense, deeply-colored red wines with flavors and aromas which range from sour cherry, blackberry and blackcurrant to chocolate, mint and vanilla.
+It produces dense and deeply-colored red wines with flavors and aromas which range from sour cherry, blackberry and blackcurrant to chocolate, mint and vanilla.

 Ripeness: mid-September – early October